Cold storage and transportation are growing steadily, and the industry must adapt the supply chain to its new regulations and needs.

 What This Blog Is About:

 People turning to online grocery shopping is driving up demand for refrigerated warehouses, which are in short supply worldwide.
-Cold storage construction is projected to reach $18.6 billion in value by 2027 – an increase of 13.8 percent per year, according to consulting firm Emergen Research.
+Consulting firm Emergen Research projects that cold storage construction will increase by 13.8 percent per year, reaching a value of $18.6 billion by 2027.

-As per the current analysis of Reports and Data, the global refrigerated transport market was estimated at $14.8 billion in 2019 and is projected to grow at a CAGR of 5.9% from 2019 to $23.1 billion by the year 2027.
+According to Reports and Data‘s current analysis, the global refrigerated transport market estimated its value at $14.8 billion in 2019 and projects a CAGR of 5.9% from 2019 to reach $23.1 billion by 2027.

 What Are The Challenges Of Temperature-Controlled Logistics?

-The cold chain in logistics is defined as a product handling process that guarantees that all transported goods are kept within a specific temperature range from the production phase to their delivery to the final consumer.
+In logistics, the cold chain defines a product handling process that ensures maintaining a specific temperature range for all transported goods from the production phase to their delivery to the final consumer.
 Breaking the cold chain can lead to public health problems by opening the door to: